The Install

 Name your VM anything you want, but make sure you choose

-as the type and Red Hat (64-bit)
+Linux as the type and Red Hat (64-bit) as the version.

 Next, choose the amount of memory you'd like to reserve for this VM.
 I usually just go with the suggested amount, which in this case is 768MB.